AFontaine79/cmake-primer/README.md

 Let's clear this up.
 There are a few important things to understand about how the CMake language operates that are, well, about _as clear as mud_ in the official CMake documentation.
 You won't be able to understand this until you know specifically how each of the four items (variables, quoting, function parameters, and lists) are treated.

 First, all variables are treated the same.
 That is to say, derefencing a variable using `${}` operates exactly the same whether its string value contains `;`s or not.
-It's how some _commands_ treat string values that matters.
+It's how some _commands_ treat string values that matter.
 It's almost as if lists aren't even part of the base language but rather the scripting commands defined on top of it.

 Second, as far as function arguments are concerned, `;`s are just as good a separator as space.
 The [language specification for command invocations](https://cmake.org/cmake/help/v3.23/manual/cmake-language.7.html#command-invocations) would not have you believe this.
 In fact, that definition seems to deny that `;` can be an argument separator.
 Read carefully the [documentation for unquoted arguments](https://cmake.org/cmake/help/v3.23/manual/cmake-language.7.html#unquoted-argument).
 It says
 > Both Escape Sequences and Variable References are evaluated.
 The resulting value is divided in the same way Lists divide into elements.
 Each non-empty element is given to the command invocation as an argument.
 Therefore an unquoted argument may be given to a command invocation as zero or more arguments.

 Note these statements: _The resulting value is divided in the same way lists divide into elements._ ...and... _Each non-empty element is given to the command invocation as an argument._  So, in other words, a dereferenced list variable will be separated into separate elements first and then each of these will be given to the function as a separate argument.
-But, here's the thing... _you don't even need to derference a variable to accomplish this behavior_.
+But, here's the thing... _you don't even need to dereference a variable to accomplish this behavior_.
 The following two invocations of `foo()` are equivalent.

 ```
 function(foo a b c)